HRIS (Human Resource Information System)

 Why is an HRIS important to small businesses and HR leaders?

 For small businesses, the stakes of managing HR data manually are high.
-A missed payroll deadline, an incorrectly tracked overtime hour, or a lapsed compliance filing can result in costly penalties.
+A missed payroll deadline, an incorrectly tracked overtime hour, or a lapsed required filing can result in costly penalties.
 As a business grows, the administrative burden of managing employee information by hand quickly becomes unsustainable.
-An HRIS addresses these risks by automating routine tasks and creating a reliable, auditable record of HR activity.
+An HRIS can help mitigate these risks by automating routine tasks and creating a reliable record of HR activity.

 The benefits of implementing an HRIS include:

-• Time savings: Automating manual processes such as payroll calculations, benefits enrollment, and report generation frees HR staff to focus on higher-value work.
+• Time savings: Automating manual processes such as payroll processing, benefits enrollment, and report generation frees HR staff to focus on higher-value work.

-• Accuracy and compliance: Centralized data reduces errors that occur when information is duplicated across multiple systems.
-Built-in compliance tools help organizations meet requirements under laws such as the FLSA, ACA, FMLA, and ERISA.
+• Compliance support: Centralized data can help reduce manual errors that occur when information is duplicated across multiple systems.
+Built-in compliance tools can help organizations support certain workforce requirements and administrative obligations.

 • Employee experience: Self-service portals allow employees to view pay stubs, update personal information, request time off, and manage benefits without routing requests through HR.